In this chapter of the HTML tutorial series, we will learn more about the HTML tags, entities and other paraphernalia that deal with text.

 Alternatively, as preferred by many people, you can also specify the UTF-8 Unicode character set instead.

 The UTF-8 character set supports all languages, including English.
 In fact, the ISO-8859-1 character set is just a subset of UTF-8.
 If you don't know which to choose, specify the UTF-8 character set.
 You'll have less trouble that way, especially if at some indeterminate point in the future, you suddenly decide to use some accented character or a character that does not occur in the basic English alphabet.
 (Remember that there are actually some words in the English language that use these accented characters.)
-Before you ask, most of thesitewizard.com's pages currently use ISO-8859-1 as its character set, but that's due to historical reasons.
-"Historical reasons" in this context is my way of saying that I created my site this way many years ago, when I didn't know better, and kept everything as it was through sheer inertia (ie, laziness).
+Before you ask, many of thesitewizard.com's pages use ISO-8859-1 as its character set, but that's due to historical reasons.
+"Historical reasons" in this context is my way of saying that I created my site this way many years ago, when I didn't know better, and am still in the process of converting those old pages to UTF-8.

 There are other ways to specify your language and character set besides inserting them into your web page.
 For example, it is also possible to set it as a configuration option in your web server.
 (The web server is the computer program that your web host uses to run your website.)
 However, since this is an HTML tutorial, I will not deal with that method here.
 In any case, it's actually good practice to specify your language on your page.
 This way, your page will still be valid if you change web hosts and forget to configure the new server.

 <meta> tag does not have a closing tag.